General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Evolution Equations for the Density Contrast Functions

-These quantities are completely determined by the background equations (\ref{subeq:einstein-flrw}) and the first-order equations~(\ref{subeq:pertub-gi}).
-In the study of the evolution of density perturbations, it is convenient not to use $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$, but instead their corresponding contrast functions $\delta_\varepsilon$ and $\delta_n$, defined by
+The evolution of these density perturbations is completely determined by the background equations~(\ref{subeq:einstein-flrw}) and the set of first-order differential equations~(\ref{subeq:pertub-gi}).
+In the study of the evolution of density perturbations, it is convenient not to use $\varepsilon^\true_{\een}$ and $n^\true_{\een}$, but instead their corresponding contrast functions $\delta_\varepsilon$ and $\delta_n$, defined by

-The system of equations (\ref{subeq:pertub-gi}) for the four independent quantities $\varepsilon_\een$, $n_\een$, $\vartheta_\een$ and~$R_\een$ is now recast, using the procedure given in the appendix, in a new system of equations for the two independent quantities $\delta_\varepsilon$ and $\delta_n$.
-In this procedure it is explicitly assumed that $p\not\equiv0$, i.e., the pressure does not vanish identically.
-The case $p\rightarrow0$ is considered in Section~\ref{sec:newt-limit} on the non-relativistic limit.
-The final results are the evolution equations for the relative density perturbations (\ref{eq:contrast}) in \textsc{flrw} universes:
+The system of equations~(\ref{subeq:pertub-gi}) for the four independent quantities $\varepsilon_\een$, $n_\een$, $\vartheta_\een$ and~$R_\een$ is now recast, using the procedure given in the appendix, in a new system of equations for the two independent contrast functions $\delta_\varepsilon$ and $\delta_n$.
+In this procedure it is explicitly assumed that $p\neq0$, i.e., the pressure does not vanish identically.
+The case $p\rightarrow0$ has been considered in Section~\ref{sec:newt-limit} on the non-relativistic limit.
+The final results are the evolution equations for the relative density perturbations~(\ref{eq:contrast}) in \textsc{flrw} universes:

 where the coefficients $b_1$, $b_2$ and $b_3$ are given by